Skip to main content

 Any materials used below the BFE — in enclosures, garages, or lower-level spaces — must be flood-resistant.
 Standard construction materials are not permitted.
 That rules out:

-- Standard drywall (fiberglass-faced drywall or concrete board is required instead)
+• Standard drywall (fiberglass-faced drywall or Hardie board cement panel is required instead)

 The cost of replacing all of these materials — and elevating the structure if needed — can easily exceed the original renovation budget.
+For what elevation actually costs in Florida, see our house elevation cost guide.
 This is why working with a contractor experienced in flood zone compliance before you design the project is so important.

 Planning a Renovation in a Flood Zone?

-We've completed over $20M in flood zone projects across Pinellas County.
+FEMA 50% Rule experts since 2018 — we've completed over $20M in flood zone projects across Pinellas County and cleared dozens of substantial-improvement calculations.
 Let us help you plan a scope that works — without triggering compliance requirements you're not prepared for.

 A completed flood-compliant home on Harbor Drive — elevated to current code with full outdoor living space.